 If your vehicle is currently under recall, you should have received a notice in the mail from your vehicle’s manufacturer.
-If you haven’t received a notice but believe your vehicle may be included, you can:
+If you haven’t received a notice, you can:

 - contact a dealership or the vehicle manufacturer and ask them to check your vehicle’s VIN

-- check the list of vehicles affected by the Takata recall, which is updated as manufacturers announce any further Takata-related recalls.
+- check the list of vehicles affected by the Takata recall, which is regularly updated.

-If your vehicle is not affected, pay close attention to any correspondence from your manufacturer in case your vehicle is involved in a future recall.
+If your vehicle is not currently affected, pay close attention to information from the ACCC and any correspondence from your manufacturer in case your vehicle is involved in a future recall.

 Vehicle owners should receive a notice in the mail from your vehicle’s manufacturer if the vehicle is recalled.
 You can also: